optimaize/anythingworks/README.md

 ### server

-This is the dependency to develop a SOAP server.
+This is the dependency to develop a web service server.
 There are 2 implementations available:

 1. implgrizzly using the org.glassfish.grizzly grizzly-http-server dependency (recommended)